Trantastic/Trantastic/README.md

 ### Hi there 👋

-I'm a Quality Assurance Engineer.
+I'm a Quality Assurance Engineer with over 4 years of experience.

 I care about all things quality and making products accessible.